atimofeev/dotfiles/Readme.md

 Each application directory can contain:

-- `dotfiles`: A directory containing configuration related to specific application.
+- `dotfiles`: A directory with configurations specific to that application.
-- `install.sh`: A script that performs the installation for that specific application.
+- `install.sh`: A script that manages the installation of the application.
-- `requirements.txt`: A list of other applications that need to be installed before the current one.
-Each list entry should be equal to app name directory.
+- `requirements.txt`: A list of other applications required to be installed prior to the current one.
+Each list entry should match the name of the app directory.
-- `symlinks.txt`: A list of symlinks to be created.
+- `symlinks.txt`: Specifies symlinks to be created.
-- `.disabled`: You can disable any app from installation by adding this blank file.
-Pay attention that this won't prevent app from installing of it's listed as requirement by other app, or if it's forced to install with `-f` flag.
+- `.disabled`: Adding this blank file will prevent the app from being installed.
+However, if the app is listed as a requirement by another app, or if it's explicitly installed with the `-f` flag, it will still get installed.

-None of these are mandatory.
+Remember, none of these are obligatory.

 ### `requirements.txt` example